Local Broadcast (UDP/OSC)

 Not working?

 - Producer in Mode 2.
 Mode 1 only sends stats every 30 s and produces no clicks.
-The CPM on the receiver stays at 0.

 - Receiver actually flashed as

-udprx_rxmode = 1(modem sleep, default) before2(none).2is usually worse on noisy LANs, not better. - Wrong producer locked.
-In auto-mode (
+udprx_rxmode = 1(modem sleep, default) before2(none).2is usually worse on noisy LANs. - Wrong producer locked.
+In auto-mode the receiver latches onto the first producer heard.
+Set the chipid explicitly if you have multiple.

 Build Targets